William Joyce (actor)

 William Joyce (October 21, 1930 - September 3, 1998) was an American actor.
+He was best known for playing Kellam Chandler in the American soap opera television series Days of Our Lives.

 In 1959, Jack Webb picked him over Jimmy Dean to play the title role in a television adaptation of Johnny Guitar.
 That year he also played "Drew" in S1E11 of Bat Masterson.

 A life member of The Actors Studio, Joyce's film roles included Senator Charles Carroll in The Parallax View and writer Tom Harris in I Eat Your Skin.